ducakar/TextureReplacer/README.md

 Note that all textures must be quares and have the same dimensions that are powers of two.
 Cube map textures are slow, so keep them as low-res as possible.

+`TRReflection` part module can be used as in the following example that adds reflections onto Mk1-2 pod windows:

+    MODULE
+    {
+      name = TRReflection
+      shader = Reflective/Bumped Diffuse
+      colour = 0.5 0.5 0.5
+      meshes = FrontWindow SideWindow
+    }

+There are several parameters, all optional:

+* `shader`: Most shaders should be automatically mapped to their reflective counterparts.
+In some cases, however, thare are no reflective version of a shader (e.g. emission shaders) so you will have to manually specify the shader that suits you the best.
+* `colour`: Reflection is pre-multiplied by this RGB value before added to the material.
+"0.5 0.5 0.5" by default.
+* `meshes`: If this parameter is empty or non-existent, reflection will be applied to all meshes of a part.
+Otherwise it specifies a space- and/or comma-sparated list of mesh names where to apply reflections.
+You may find `logReflectiveMeshes` configuration option very helpful as it prints names of all meshes for each part with `TRReflection` module into your log.

 ### Personalised Kerbal Textures ###